JWolvers/imgburn-wine-container/README.md

 [OpenSSL Wiki]: https://wiki.openssl.org/index.php/Diffie_Hellman

 ## Installation:
-1. Check for yourself if using this docker complies with the Backblaze [terms of service](https://www.backblaze.com/company/terms.html)
+1. Check for yourself if using this docker complies with the ImgBurn [terms of service](https://www.imgburn.com/index.php?act=terms)
 1. Modify the following for your setup (in terms of [ports](#ports), [volumes](#volumes) and [environment variables](#environment-variables)) and run it

     **NOTE**: root priviliges may be needed